-- Update their 'Morrisby' Careers Interest Guide account. - Find out about all the learning and training options available to Year 11 leavers, including apprenticeships, and how to apply.
-This is done through: - Careers education lessons in Form Time and through specific careers sessions. - o Attend information events and evenings such as the: - Post-16 options assembly. - External providers' assemblies - 'Apprenticeship Week' activities and talks. - Apprenticeship workshops, supported by the DWP.
-Specific focus learning groups on apprenticeships teaching students how to make use of online databases, including the National Apprenticeship website, to research more fully their option choices and, where appropriate, make applications. - Discuss future career plans with the Careers Advisor who provides independent and impartial Careers Guidance and help draw up an electronic career plan to be shared with parents and carers. - Visit other post-16 learning providers and attend taster sessions as appropriate.
+- Update their 'Morrisby' careers account. - Find out about all the learning and training options available to Year 11 leavers, including apprenticeships, and how to apply. - Understand the difference between A Level, vocational and technical courses via the Post-16 options assembly and speakers from external providers. - Take part in 'Apprenticeship Week' and 'Careers Week' activities and talks. - Attend apprenticeship workshops, supported by the DWP.
+These session focus on teaching students how to make use of online databases, including the National Apprenticeship website, to research more fully their option choices and, where appropriate, make applications. - Discuss future career plans in a 1:1 career meeting with the Careers Advisor who provides independent and impartial Careers Guidance and help to draw up an electronic career plan to be shared with parents and carers. - Visit other post-16 learning providers and attend taster sessions as appropriate.